wechslerb25/Software-Engineering-Final/README.md

 ## Code Base History

 This code base originated as a project in a course at Duke University.
 The professors realized that the code could be designed better and refactored.
 This code base has some code leftover from the original version.

+##Extensions
+#####Assignments Side Bar - Ben
+For this extension, I thought that it would be interesting to add a Matlab style assignments tab to the GUI.
+Utilizing JFrame and JTable, I created an extension of the GUI to the right side of the display window that consists of a table of assigned values.